Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/LocalServer/LocalServerServices/README.md

 # Local Server Services

-Demonstrates how to start and stop the Local Server and start and stop a Local Map, Feature, and Geoprocessing Service to that server.
+Demonstrates how to start and stop the local server and start and stop a Local Map, Feature, and Geoprocessing Service to that server.

 **Note:** Local Server is not supported on MacOS